-The objective of the IPA II Multi-country Indicative Strategy Paper 2014-20201 (hereafter referred to as Strategy Paper) is to support efforts for improving the currently low levels of competitiveness, intra-regional trade and trade integration in global markets while enhancing the capacities of market participants.
+Priorities included in section 2.2 - Objectives, results, actions and indicators of Regional structures under Part IV of the IPA II Multi-country Indicative Strategy Paper 2014-20202 (hereafter referred to as Strategy Paper) mention the need to support efforts for improving the currently low levels of competitiveness, intraregional trade and trade integration in global markets while enhancing the capacities of market participants.
 The Strategy Paper indicates that the support is to be provided through CEFTA and other trade-related organisations and identifies inter-regional trade and trade integration as vehicles for boosting competitiveness and innovation to allow participating in the global economy and improving the overall business environment including the capacity for innovation.